angel-chandro/reference/README.md

 DHALOS

 I have to upload the code to github.
 It is essential to run Galform and Shark SAMs over merger trees since it gives the appropriate format.
 It can be run in parallel.
-The code is in: INTRODUCE PATH
+The code is in: /home/chandro/dhalo-trees_rhalf+snap_nfids

 There are different parts of the code to be run:
 - Find_Descendants: create own Dhalos merger trees given halos-subhalos and particle files.